opendp/smartnoise-core/bindings-python/README.md

 ---

-## More about WhiteNoise Core Runtime
+## More about WhiteNoise Core Python Bindings

 ### Components